-The company, through a subsidiary, repurchased 2 756 365 of its own shares at an average price of R3,03 per share in terms of a resolution passed at the company's Annual General Meeting.
+Prior to the short-term liquidity pressure, the company repurchased 2 241 520 shares at an average price of R2,52 per share.
+This repurchase is in terms of a resolution passed at the company's Annual General Meeting in 2018.
 These shares will not be cancelled and will be accounted for as treasury shares.

-The effect of the strengthening of the Rand on the translation of certain foreign operations resulted in R36 million loss (Feb 2018: R118 million) being recognised in other comprehensive income.
+The effect of the weakening Rand on the translation of certain foreign operations resulted in R58 million profit (Feb 2018: R36 million loss) being recognised in other comprehensive income.